survivejs/webpack-book/manuscript/packages/02_authoring.md

 },
 ```

 If you want to include all modules in *node_modules* by default, it is possible to use [webpack-node-externals](https://www.npmjs.com/package/webpack-node-externals) instead.
 In this case would end up with `externals: [nodeExternals()]` kind of declaration.
-If you don't need to adapt to different environments, this is a neat way to go.
+If you don’t need to adapt to different environments, this is a neat way to go.

 T> Given bundling may still be required sometimes, consider using the [bundledDependencies](https://docs.npmjs.com/files/package.json#bundleddependencies) field.
 The field can be useful if you want to share third-party files not available through npm.
-There's a great [Stack Overflow answer](http://stackoverflow.com/a/25044361/228885) discussing the topic further.
+There’s a great [Stack Overflow answer](http://stackoverflow.com/a/25044361/228885) discussing the topic further.

 ### Processing Node Version through Babel

 If you are processing your code through Babel, I suggest you process the Node version of the package directly through Babel and skip webpack.
 The advantage of doing this is that it gives you separate modules that are easier to consume one by one if needed.

-In this case, you'll likely want a setup like this:
+In this case, you’ll likely want a setup like this:

 **package.json**